vipulnaik/diet-exercise-health/events/2024/2024-09-17-mouth-bite.md

 ## 2024-09-24: return of sensations

 On 2024-09-24 my attention was drawn to it again (there was no pain or discomfort per se, but my mind was noticing it way more than it had for the past two days).
-I'm not sure what the deal is, since I've been very conservative with my food choices owing to the [anal swell.
+I'm not sure what the deal is, since I've been very conservative with my food choices owing to the [anal swelling](2024-09-20-anal-swelling.md).
 I wonder if there's some psychological cycle going on here, or if it actually got worse.
 Going forward, my plan is to do a daily visual check and tongue probe even when my attention is not drawn to it so that I can see how the underlying picture is changing.

 I tried hard to use my phone to take a photo, but the phone camera resolution just didn't seem good enough to take the photo, and it was